Are you planning a trip to Cuba and looking for things to do in Havana? If yes, this is the post for you.

 Necrópolis Cristóbal Colón is one of the most important cemeteries in the world.
 And it is said to be second only to Recoleta (Buenos Aires) in importance within Latin America.

-The Necrópolis is one of the quieter places in Havana and provides respite from the chaos that is Havana.
-It is worth taking a walk through Cristóbal Colón for it’s historical significance.
+The Necrópolis is one of the quieter places in Havana, providing a welcome respite from the chaos that is Havana.
+It’s worth taking a walk through Cristóbal Colón for its historical significance.

 For a more detailed account of Necrópolis Cristóbal Colón.